The power of what kids can accomplish once they learn about voting is a crucial topic in a healthy democracy.

 Thus, ask the students how they should handle being on the losing side of the vote?

 Or ask them how they should handle being on the winning side of the vote?

 5. Engage Students to Make Their Voices Heard

 In the book Voting With a Porpoise, there is another opportunity to engage students about the power of elections to make a person’s voice heard.

 Written primarily for preschoolers through third-graders, it tells the tale of a dolphin pod (and one porpoise named Petey) who have seen their reef become devoid of fish due to the warming of the water.

 The book explores how they decide as a group whether to leave the reef or not.

 After reading the book to their students, teachers can engage their students in a further range of questions:

 What else can the dolphin pod vote on as a group?

-Should everyone have a vote, or should it be limited to just some part of the group?
+Should everyone have a vote, or should they limit to just some part of the group?